 Another, rarer variant of leukoplakia is known as “proliferative verrucous leukoplakia” is characteristically more widespread and involves different parts of the oral cavity.
 It is more common in older women.
 It has the highest chance of turning into malignancy.

-Current developments in oral cancer research have steered to the development and expansion of potentially valuable diagnostic tools at the clinical and micro-molecular level for the timely detection of leukoplakia.
+Current developments in oral cancer research have steered to the development and expansion of potentially valuable diagnostic tools at the clinical and micromolecular levels for the timely detection of leukoplakia.
 The gold standard for diagnosis of leukoplakia is always a biopsy from the site of the lesion, but this procedure needs a qualified health-care provider and is considered as an invasive, painful, expensive, and time-consuming procedure.
-In the case of small lesions, excisional biopsy is indicated, and in large lesions, incisional biopsy including the adjacent healthy tissue is removed for histopathological examination.
+In the case of small lesions, excisional biopsy is indicated, and in large lesions, incisional biopsy, including the adjacent healthy tissue, is removed for histopathological examination.

 The main histopathological changes seen are:

-Other conventional clinical diagnostic tools for timely detection of leukoplakia include toluidine blue dye, Oral CDx brush biopsy kits, and salivary diagnostics and optical imaging systems.
-In recent years, a few new easy-to-use light sources and chairside diagnostic instruments such as VELscope, ViziLite, Identafi 3000 and DIFOTI have been advertised to dentists.
+Other conventional clinical diagnostic tools for timely detection of leukoplakia include toluidine blue dye, oral brush biopsy kits, and salivary diagnostics and optical imaging systems.
+In recent years, a few new easy-to-use light sources and chairside diagnostic instruments have been advertised to dentists.